zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import-export/data-export/export-data-iterators.md

 ## Overview{#overview}

 Both Milvus' Python and Java SDKs provide a set of iterator APIs for you to iterate over the entities within a collection in a memory-efficient manner.
-For details, refer to [With Iterators](./with-iterators).
+For details, refer to [Search Iterator](./with-iterators).

 Using iterators offers the following benefits: